Ethical Dual Oversight Doctrine

 6.7 – AI in Education & Surveillance

-This comprehensive case study examined behavioral scoring of minors, surveillance without meaningful consent, algorithmic bias against neurodivergent children, and data permanence.
+This case examined behavioral scoring of minors, surveillance without meaningful consent, algorithmic bias against neurodivergent children, and data permanence.

 Minors shall not be subjected to behavioral scoring or data collection systems without transparent explanation, guardian consent, and time-bound data retention policies.